bgamari/ghc-wiki-import/implementing-trees-that-grow/ide-support.md

 This means the relevant information is stored directly in the AST, making modification of the AST while preserving layout and comments by tooling much simpler.

+There would still be a single parser definition in `Parser.y`, which would make use of functions to add the additional info to the generated source tree, which would be NOPs if the information was not being kept.
+This is similar to what happens at present with the Api Annotations.

 ## Phasing